startup-x44/org-auth-api/docs/architecture.md

-# Architecture Documentation
+# Architecture Guide - Multi-Tenant Authentication Service

-## Overview
+## System Overview

-The SaaS Authentication Microservice is a production-ready authentication system built with Go, designed to handle multi-tenant user management, secure authentication, and comprehensive security features for the Blocksure platform.
+The Multi-Tenant Authentication Service is a production-ready SaaS authentication microservice built with Go and React, designed to provide secure, scalable user authentication and authorization with complete tenant isolation.

 ## System Architecture